The question of what to blog about to make money is very important. After all, who wouldn’t want to create an income online, right?

 In the process of trying to find the best infant car seat, I learned a lot.
 As I researched, read forums and Amazon reviews and watch Youtube videos, it’s like I have already owned the products.

 Believe it or not but we don’t have an infant car seat.
-It is not required (yet) to use an infant car seat in the Philippines.
+It was not required yet to use an infant car seat in the Philippines when I started writing about it.
 I am not an expert with car seats, but I can confidently answer my audience’s questions as long as I have already researched the product.

 I have many infant seat reviews.
 Most of my income now is coming from my car seats articles.